daveta/analytics/telemetry_enhancements/TelemetryEnhancements.md

 ```

 #### Completely replacing properties / Additional event(s)
-If the developer decides to completely replace properties being logged, the `TelemetryLuisRecognizer` class can be derived (like above when extending properties).
+If the developer decides to completely replace properties being logged, the `LuisRecognizer` class can be derived (like above when extending properties).
 Similarly, logging new events is performed in the same way.

-For example, if the developer would like to completely replace the`BotMessageSend` properties and send multiple events, the following demonstrates how this could be performed:
+For example, if the developer would like to completely replace the`LuisResult` properties and send multiple events, the following demonstrates how this could be performed:

 ```csharp
 class MyLuisRecognizer : LuisRecognizer